Showing posts with label #LifeInOklahoma. Show all posts

 Max’s Birthday Party

-A Slow Sunday, Sweet Moments & a Windy Birthday Party
+A Slow Sunday, Sweet Moments & A Windy Birthday Party

 Sunday turned out to be one of those slow, easygoing days that you don’t always plan for—but end up appreciating anyway.

 I stayed home with Mr. C., and we decided to make a little mid-morning run into Marlow.
 We stopped by Sonic for something to eat, then swung into Dollar General to grab a gift bag for Max’s birthday.
-While I was there, I also picked up a few energy drinks for the workweek ahead—just trying to make our errands count while we were already out and about.
+While I was there, I also picked up a few energy drinks for the work week ahead—just trying to make our errands count while we were already out and about.

 Once we made it back home, the rest of the morning and early afternoon was all about relaxing.
 We finished up the latest season of Virgin River, which I’ll admit—I almost gave up on.
 I had told Luther last weekend that I was getting a little bored with the same storyline about Doc possibly losing his license.
 It felt like it just kept circling back.
 But I’m really glad I stuck with it, because the season ended up being pretty good.
 Now, I’m still not a big fan of cliffhangers, but I get it—they’ve got to keep us coming back somehow.